fat0troll/terminalus/README.md

 ## How to install

+If you want to install dark theme, download ``Terminalus Dark.terminal`` file.
+If you want to install light theme, download ``Terminalus Light.terminal`` file.

-1. Download file called ``Terminalus Dark.terminal`` to your desktop
+1. Download chosen theme file to your desktop
 2. Open Terminal.app
 3. Open Preferences, go to Profiles tab
 4. On the bottom of left pane find the gear wheel, click it and select Import